utep-cs-systems-courses/project-3-aebeltran13/README.md

 # Project 3: Graphical LCD Toy

+## Running the program
+Simply type "make load" in project-3-aebeltran13/ directory and start preassing buttons.

+For more information look at the README file in src/

 ## Introduction

 Continuing your effort to help ACME Solutions provide Christmas toys,